Attention Deficit Hyperactivity Disorder: Alternative Treatments

 Is neurofeedback or working memory training effective alternative treatments for ADHD?

 An electroencephalograph (EEG) can measure brain wavelengths, allowing scientists to evaluate the measurements and identify patterns that occur.
 There are four frequencies of wavelengths that the human brain emits.
 These waves are categorized as alpha (medium), beta (fast), theta (slow), and delta (deep sleep).

 Neurofeedback intervention is based on findings that people with ADHD have excess theta waves and fewer than average beta waves when measured on an EEG.
 Supporters believe that training the brain to increase beta waves and decrease theta waves, thereby increasing arousal, can decrease ADHD symptoms.

-Neurofeedback treatment involves teaching the patient how to increase their arousal levels.
-The patient's brain activity is monitored through electrodes hooked up to their head.
+Neurofeedback treatment involves teaching the patient how to increase his or her arousal levels.
+The patient's brain activity is monitored through electrodes attached to the head.
 When the brain waves reach a desired frequency, a signal informs the patient.
 Through training, the patient can ultimately learn how to increase arousal on his or her own.